andrew/ultimate-awesome/README.md

 - [awesome-python-backend](https://github.com/Eldar1205/awesome-python-backend) - Index for online reading materials in order to learn Python and backend development/engineering concepts from scratch and develop a mastery sufficient for Senior/Principal Backend Engineers and Data Engineers.
 - [awesome-ai-tools](https://github.com/eudk/awesome-ai-tools) - 🔴 VERY LARGE AI TOOL LIST! 🔴  Curated list of AI Tools  - Updated February 2025.
 - [awesome_neuropixels](https://github.com/Julie-Fabre/awesome_neuropixels) - A curated list of awesome Neuropixels resources.
+- [awesome-pest](https://github.com/pest-parser/awesome-pest) - A curated list of resources, projects, and tools using or for the pest parser generator in Rust.
 - [LearningResources](https://github.com/shravan20/LearningResources) - A centralised hub for learner around the globe from A-Z. You can find collections of manuals, blogs, hacks, one liners, courses, other free learning-resources and more  .
 - [awesome-grid-layout](https://github.com/simoneas02/awesome-grid-layout) - 👓 A curated list of CSS Grid Layout Module or only Css Grid.
 - [awesome-android](https://gitlab.com/linuxcafefederation/awesome-android) - A curated list of awesome open source Android applications, tutorials and resources.
 Inspired by other awesome-* projects.